EXCLUSIVE-SEC probes Tesla over whistleblower claims on solar panel defects

 Musk tells SolarCity trial that Tesla would 'die' if he wasn't CEO

-(Reporting by Hyunjoo Jin; Additional reporting by Chris Prentice in Washington; Editing by Peter Henderson and Nick Zieminski)
+(Reporting by Hyunjoo Jin; Additional reporting by Chris Prentice in Washington and Shreyashi Sanyal in Bangalore; Editing by Peter Henderson and Nick Zieminski)

 ((hyunjoo.jin@thomsonreuters.com; 82-2-3704-5685; Reuters Messaging: hyunjoo.jin.thomsonreuters.com@reuters.net))